ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Refer to the VIRKIX Configuration documentation for details of the other fields on this panel.

-**2.4.12 Definition of a VIRPESIT line**
+VIRPESIT line
+^^^^^^^^^^^^^

 A VIRPESIT line establishes a TCP/IP link between VIRTEL and a file transfer application such as CFT.
 A VIRPESIT line allows VIRTEL to act as an IP-to-X25 gateway for file transfer sessions using the PESIT and ETEBAC protocols.
 File transfer requests arriving via IP on a VIRPESIT line may be routed either to a local GATE or PCNE application, or to a remote partner via the X25 network.
 Similarly, file transfer requests from the X25 network or from local GATE or PCNE applications may be routed to the IP network via a VIRPESIT line.

 The activation of this type of line requires the presence of the TCP1 parameter in the VIRTCT.

 |image38|

-*Fig. 38 - Definition of a VIRPESIT line*
+Definition of a VIRPESIT line
+"""""""""""""""""""""""""""""

 Remote ident
     (optional) IP address and port number of the default partner (for